The Tula baby carrier vs Ergo has 8 main differences and a lot of similarities. Read below to find out more.

-Ergo’s baby carriers offer more carrying positions (Omni 360 and 360 has 4 carrying positions, Original/ Adapt/ Hip-Seat has 3), compared to Tula’s baby carriers.
+Ergo’s baby carriers offer more carrying positions: (Omni 360 and 360 has 4 carrying positions, Original/ Adapt/ Hip-Seat has 3), compared to Tula’s.

 Tula’s Explore has only 3 carrying positions (front inward, front-outward, and back).

 All Tula baby carriers have some extra padding on the leg area, for the comfort of your baby.
 Ergo also offers it in some of its baby carriers but it’s more structured compared to Tula’s.

 Most of Ergo’s baby carriers come with a lumbar support, making it convenient for those prone to back/shoulder pains or for those who have a heavier baby.